JereKuusela/valheim-upgrade_world/publish/README.md

 - Minimum and maximum distance as a range "min-max".
 Either of the values can be omitted for either "min" or "-max".
 - Center position as two parameters "x" and "z" (y coordinate is used the altitude).
 - Flag "noedges" to only include zones that have included biomes in all of its corners.
 Without the flag, it's enough if just one of the corners is in the included biomes.
-- Flag "ignorebase" to skip automatic player base detection.
+- Flag "includebases" to skip automatic player base detection.
 Can be permanently turned on from the config.
 - Flag "zones" to change distance and position parameters to be zone based. "x" and "z" are zone indices. "min" and "max" determine how many adjacent zones are included.
 - Flag "force" to automatically execute the command.
 Can be permanently turned on from the config.